RuiyangJu/KCR-Post-Processing/zero_shot/README.md

 ```

 #### Batch Run
-Run and evaluate all eight LLM models on real and synthetic test sets, respectively.
+Run and evaluate all eight LLM models on both the real and synthetic test sets:

 ```
   bash run_zero_shot.sh
 ```